InnoJanu/OCR-Automation-with-Robocorp/README.md

 # OCR Automation Project
 This automation project helps companies save costs by verifying whether their vendors are VAT-compliant.
 The system extracts text from invoice images to identify valid company registration numbers.
 These details can then be matched against a master vendor database to confirm VAT registration status.

-The goal is to ensure that the company works with VAT-registered vendors, enabling it to claim back input VAT from SARS on qualifying purchases.
+In a South African context the goal would be to ensure that the company works with VAT-registered vendors, enabling it to claim back input VAT from SARS on qualifying purchases.
 ## Run and Setup
 1. Install the Sema4 extioin for VS Code.
 2. Install Tesseract on your local machine....tbc